AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 0.87, 1.23, 3.45, 5.67, 7.89, A,
 9.99, 8.88, 7.77, 6.66, 5.55, C,
 1.23, 4.56, 7.89, 2.34, 5.67, B

+(The class column can be in any position with no case sensitivity.)

 ## Acknowledgements